dunglas/frankenphp/docs/compile.md

     --with-iconv=/opt/homebrew/opt/libiconv/
 ```

-These flags are required, but you can add other flags (extra extensions...)
+These flags are required, but you can add other flags (e.g. extra extensions)
 if needed.

 ## Compile PHP